saadarif/DTCTeaching/IntroductionLinearModels/index.md

 1. The model is **linear** in paramters (each term is either a constant or the product of a parameter and a predictor, the $\beta$'s cannot be exponents or products of one another)

-2.  residuals (the estimates of the $/epsilon$ error terms) should be normally distributed
+2.  residuals (the estimates of the $\epsilon$ error terms) should be normally distributed

 3. The variance of the residuals is constant (homoegeniety of variances or homoscedasticity)